GameWithPixels/PixelsApp/README.md

 # PixelsApp

-Mobile (iOS & Android, phones only) and Windows app that connects to the Pixels dice.
+Mobile (iOS & Android, phones only) and Windows app that connects to Pixels dice.
 Please note that the Windows app is a rendering the UI as it would on a phone, it's not optimized for desktop screens.

 The app is available on the Apple App Store [here](